gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 pip 21.2.4 from D:\Sugoi-Toolkit-V7.0_New_Year\Sugoi_Translator_To
 olkit_V7\Code\Power-Source\Python39\lib\site-packages\pip (python 3.9)
 ```
-- That confirms that this Python and Pip invocation are not conflicting with the local environment.
+- That confirms that this Python and pip invocation are not conflicting with the local environment.
-- If it crashes, displays that pip is not a recognized command, or outputs something like:
+- If it crashes, displays that python or pip is not a recognized command or outputs something like:
 ```
 pip 23.3.2 from D:\Python310\lib\site-packages\pip (python 3.10)
 ```